mikepenzin/My-little-snippets/README.md

 ## Useful Links

 - [JS the Right Way](http://jstherightway.org/) - This is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.
 - [Eloquent JavaScript](http://eloquentjavascript.net/) - This is a book about JavaScript, programming, and the wonders of the digital.
-You can read it online here, or get your own paperback copy of the book.
+You can read it online.
 - [Learning JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) - Learning JavaScript Design Patterns book by Addy Osmani
+- [How to Learn JavaScript Properly - JavaScript.isSexy](http://javascriptissexy.com/how-to-learn-javascript-properly) - This study guide, which I also refer to as a course outline and a road map, gives you a structured and instructive outline for learning JavaScript properly.